sa501428/heme-report/README.md

 ## 🙏 Acknowledgments

-This application incorporates medical templates and expertise generously contributed by:
+This application incorporates medical templates from:

-- **Dr. Megan Fitzpatrick** - Lymphoid tissue pathology templates and clinical insights
+- **Dr. Megan Fitzpatrick**
-- **Dr. Derek Loneman** - Text expansion codes and bone marrow pathology templates
+- **Dr. Derek Loneman**
+- **Dr. Miekan Stonhill**
-- **Mass General Brigham Pathology** - Institutional support and template validation
+- **Mass General Brigham Pathology**

-Their contributions to the hematopathology community make tools like this possible, improving efficiency and consistency in diagnostic reporting.
+**Important:** This is an independent, open source project created for educational and experimental use.
+It is not endorsed by or funded by Mass General Brigham, any hospital system, or medical institution.
+This tool was developed independently using publicly available medical knowledge and templates (with inspiration from https://mghres.shinyapps.io/HemepathMGB/ v0.3).

 ## 🤝 Contributing